linkerd/rfc/design/0005-simplify-state-management.md

 multiple components like Proxy Injector, CLI, etc to understand the current cluster/linkerd state.
 This has the following problems:

+- Lots of code debt/confusion to support the conversions between `installOptions` and `Values`.
 - As `Values` is not the source of truth, hacks [had to be/being](https://github.com/linkerd/linkerd2/pull/4864#pullrequestreview-467046753)
-[made](https://github.com/linkerd/linkerd2/pull/4569) to make state (outside of flags, etc) be stored for helm in some manner for Linkerd check.
+[made](https://github.com/linkerd/linkerd2/pull/4569) to make state (outside of flags, etc) to be stored and retrieved.
 - No clear definition on which components use what configurations.
-- Lots of code debt/confusion to support the above use-cases while working similarly with Helm on the UX.

 ## Design proposal (Step 2)